tukl-msd/DRAMPower/README.md

  * [-g] ```<DDR4 bank group interleaving>```
  * [-p] ```<0 - No Power-Down, 1 - Power-Down, 2 - Self-Refresh>```

-Also, when using either the commands trace or the transactions trace, user can optionally include IO and Termination power estimates (obtained from Micron's DRAM Power Calculator).
+Also, when using either the commands trace or the transactions trace, the user can optionally include IO and Termination power estimates (obtained from Micron's DRAM Power Calculator).
 To enable the same, the '-r' flag can be employed in command line.

-If these options are not used, the default values assumed are: interleaving = 1;
+If these options are not used, the default values assumed are:
+* interleaving = 1
-request size = burst length * I/O width / 8 (in bytes); (from memory XMLs)
+* request size = burst length * I/O width / 8 (in bytes) (from memory XMLs)
-power saving = No power-down
+* power saving = No power-down
-bank group interleaving = 1;
+* bank group interleaving = 1
-IO and termination = OFF (0)
+* IO and termination = OFF (0)

-A burst size (count) of 1 is assumed by default.
+* Burst size (count) of 1

 ## 6. Memory Specifications